 BOI FAQs: Answers for Reporting LLCs and More

 Below, you'll find answers to frequently asked questions about the Beneficial Ownership Information (BOI) Report.
-The BOI Report is a new federal filing required by the Corporate Transparency Act (CTA) and includes information about your business that will be stored in a federal database.
+The BOI Report is a new federal filing required by the Corporate Transparency Act (CTA) and includes information about your international business operating in the U.S. that will be stored in a federal database.

 We'll cover: